guardian/riff-raff/magenta-lib/docs/magenta-lib/concepts/how-magenta-works.md

 Magenta needs three to five bits of user input in order to start a deploy:

- - TeamCity project name
+ - project name
- - TeamCity build ID
+ - build number
  - Target stage
  - Recipe name (optional)
  - Hostname filter (optional)

 The diagram below gives an overview of how the process hangs together.
-In essence, magenta tries to download a file called `artifacts.zip` that it expects to be an artifact of the build identified by the TeamCity project and build ID.
+In essence, magenta tries to download a file called `artifacts.zip` that it expects to be an artifact of the build with an S3 path of the form `project-name/build-number/artifacts.zip`

 Once it has downloaded that archive, it will extract the `/deploy.json` file from it.
 This file contains `packages` and `recipes` that give magenta enough information to know